Another Monkey: Analysis of the Mono Project History and Future Based on Microsoft Announcement

 During the .NET 5/6 era, Microsoft integrated Mono’s most valuable asset, MonoVM, into the .NET ecosystem.
 This integration fostered the healthy development of Blazor and .NET MAUI.
 The currently active version, .NET 8, and the upcoming .NET 9 are the modern, unified .NET platform that all developers rely on.

-Therefore, for most developers, focusing on .NET 8 is sufficient, rather than on Mono.
+Microsoft’s advice is clear: for most developers, focusing on .NET 8 is sufficient, rather than on Mono.
+The modern .NET platform incorporates the best parts of Mono while offering improved performance, better tooling, and continued support.

 Sentence 6